o-on-x/eliza/README.md

 - Check out the file `src/core/defaultCharacter.ts` - you can modify this
 - You can also load characters with the `node --loader ts-node/esm src/index.ts --characters="path/to/your/character.json"` and run multiple bots at the same time.

-### Run with Llama
+### Run with Ollama
-You can run Llama 70B or 405B models by setting the `XAI_MODEL` environment variable to `meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo` or `meta-llama/Meta-Llama-3.1-405B-Instruct`
+You can run with any Ollama model locally ie Hermes 3 8b, llama3.2 Llama 70B or 405B by setting the `XAI_MODEL` environment variable to the models name ie `llama3.2` `

 ### Run with Grok
 You can run Grok models by setting the `XAI_MODEL` environment variable to `grok-beta`